byxzESC/11--Express.js-Note-Taker/README.md

 ## Description

-    It is a simple team profile generator using command prompt.
+    It is a simple note taker application deployed on heroku.

-    Enter your team's information and this generator will generate a HTML page for your team members.
+    Enter your Notes and able to delete or read to your previous notes.

 ## Table of Contents (Optional)